-470 572 570 602 Bullet points are examples Collect a patient history ٧ ٧ ٧ √ ٧ ٧ ٧ Use QuEST-SCHOLAR-MAC to collect patient symptoms and medical considerations, and provide appropriate self-care recommendations ٧ ٧ Collect at least two patient histories for patients with at least three comorbidities and on five or more medications ٧ Provide appropriate triage to patients depending on their presenting signs and symptoms Collect and analyze pertinent data from the patient, the caregiver, and the patient profile as needed to provide patient care Perform disease-specific physical assessment (if applicable)
+470 572 570 602 Bullet points are examples V V ٧ ^ Collect a patient history V V V V v v v Use QuEST-SCHOLAR-MAC to collect patient symptoms and medical considerations, and provide appropriate self-care recommendations V V V and provide appropriate sen care recommendations ٧ ٧ Collect at least one patient history for patients with at least three comorbidities and on five or more medications ٧ Provide appropriate triage to patients depending on their presenting signs and symptoms.
+Collect pertinent data from the patient, the caregiver, and the patient profile as needed to provide patient care.
+Perform disease-specific physical assessment (if applicable)

-2. Assess information to determine the effects of medication therapy, identify medication related problems, and prioritize health related needs.
+2. Assess collected information to determine a patient's medication-related problems and health-related needs.